microsoft/CameraTraps/README.md

 ### :bangbang: Model licensing (IMPORTANT!!)

 The **Pytorch-Wildlife** package is under MIT, however some of the models in the model zoo are not. **For example, MegaDetectorV5, which is trained using the Ultralytics package, is under AGPL-3.0, and is not for closed-source comercial uses.
 This is true to all existing MegaDetectorV5 models in all existing forks, because MegaDetectorV5 is trained using YoloV5, an Ultralytics-developed model.** We want to make Pytorch-Wildlife a platform where different models with different licenses can be hosted and want to enable different usecases.
-To reduce user confusions, in out [model zoo](#mag-model-catalog) section, we list all existing and planed future models in our model zoo, their corresponding license, and release schedules.
+To reduce user confusions, in our [model zoo](#mag-model-zoo) section, we list all existing and planed future models in our model zoo, their corresponding license, and release schedules.
 In addition, since the **Pytorch-Wildlife** package is under MIT, all the utility functions, including data pre-/post-processing functions and model fine-tuning functions in this packages are under MIT as well.

-### :mag: Model Catalog
+### :mag: Model Zoo

 #### Detection models
 |Models|Licence|Release|